All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 However, you should try to implement a resolution which brings consensus and commitment from team members.
 The technique which brings consensus and commitment is the Collaborate or Problem Solve technique.

-Here is where this blog post on conflict resolution techniques ends.
 If you have something to share, you can do so in the comments section.

 Below is my old blog post based on the fourth edition of the PMBOK Guide.
 Although this post is not valid now, it is still a good read.